knative/docs/docs/bookstore/page-5/pg5-db-svc.md

 ![image2](images/image2.png)

 ???+ bug "Troubleshoot"
     If you see “No comments available”, that means your database is not initialized yet.
-Try to see the health of database service pods and figure out what happened.
+Check the health of the database service pods and figure out what happened.

 ## **Next Step**